gvwilson/btt/src/crunch/index.md

 if you are interrupted half a dozen times per hour you are *never* at your productive peak.
 Ironically,
 the cost of self-interruptions may be even worse than the cost for external interruptions [%b Abad2018 %].

 <div class="callout" markdown="1">

 ### Open offices suck

 Open offices were created
-so that (mostly male) managers could keep an eye on (mostly female) office workers, and to reduce air conditioning costs [%b Eley1995 %].
+to reduce air conditioning costs and to allow (mostly male) managers to keep an eye on (mostly female) typists [%b Eley1995 %].
-They lower productivity in every other way we can measure [%b Bernstein2018 %];
+They lower productivity in every way we can measure [%b Bernstein2018 %];
 sadly,
 the same is true of other interruption-rich environments like your favorite coffee shop.
-If you really want to be productive, you should avoid both.
+If you really want to get more done, you should avoid both.

 </div>

 Finally,
-you will be more productive in the long run if your back doesn't ache, and being away from the keyboard gives your brain a chance to reflect on what you've just been doing.
+you will be more productive in the long run if your back doesn't ache, and being away from the keyboard gives you a chance to reflect on what you've just been doing.
 You should therefore take a five-minute break every hour.
-Checking email doesn't count:
+Don't use the time to check email or your phone—that won't reset your brain.
+Instead,
 get up and stretch,
 refill your water bottle,
 or go and restack the dishwasher.
 You'll be amazed at how often you can solve a problem that's been baffling you for an hour by taking a short walk…